Top things to pack for your Japan adventure

 We found a small bag for each of the kids was brilliant.
 Attach a retractable wallet for their train pass – this makes it so much easier when juggling passes and kids in and out of the stations.
 Then they can carry the portable WiFi and a book or games for the trains.
 There are not many bins on the streets in Japan, you are expected to take rubbish with you so I also find it useful to tuck in a small rubbish bag.

-Japanese adaptor
+Japanese adapter

 International drivers license